google-deepmind/dm_nevis/README.md

 # NEVIS'22

+NEVIS’22 is a benchmark for measuring the performance of algorithms in the field of continual learning.
+Please see the accompanying [paper] for more details.

+Within this Python package, we provide three components,

+1. Library code to download and post-process datasets that are not available within [tfds], so that the stream used in the [paper] can be replicated.
+2. A package to combine the NEVIS’22 datasets into a _stream_, and robustly evaluate learners using the evaluation protocol proposed in the NEVIS’22 [paper].
+3. Baseline learners implemented in JAX and PyTorch.
+The JAX learners are identical to the learners used for the figures in the [paper], the PyTorch learners are provided for example purposes.

 NEVIS’22 is composed of 106 tasks chronologically sorted and extracted from publications randomly sampled from online proceedings of major computer vision conferences over the past three decades.
 Each task is a supervised